AMD CEO says Ryzen processors are 60% of processor revenue

 “I do think the blockchain infrastructure is here to stay,” Su added.
 “We don’t see significant risk of second-hand GPUs coming into the market.
 There are a lot of different currencies, and there are a lot of different uses.”

 In the second quarter and the rest of the year, Su said AMD expects somewhat lower contribution from blockchain products.
-That will likely be mid-to-high single-digital percentages for revenue in 2018.
+That will likely be mid-to-high single-digit percentages for revenue in 2018.

 The stock prices for AMD and rival graphics chip maker Nvidia often ride on the fortunes of cryptocurrency, as graphics chips are used to mine for the blockchain-based currencies.